safitrisoetam/health-checks-BangkitAcademy/README.md

 # health-checks-BangkitAcademy

-One of the courses available for Bangkit Academy Machine Learning Awardee.
+This is a repository for the Coursera "Introduction to Git and GitHub" course assignments available for Bangkit Academy Machine Learning Awardee.

-Coursera first assignment on Week 3 - Basic Interaction with GitHub for "Introduction to Git and GitHub" Course